-Follow the examples below to configure Dynatrace SSO using Azure as the SAML identity provider (IdP).
+Follow the examples below to configure Azure as the SAML identity provider (IdP) for Dynatrace SSO.

 In the Azure portal, choose